Author: Josef Boehle, PhD

 Today

-there is an emerging movement for global
+there is an emerging movement for

-time.
+our time.
 To achieve lasting global change, innovative partnerships across traditional boundaries are needed.
 In this

 context alliance-building among key partners is crucial to achieve